amritamaz/amritamaz.github.io/index.md

 </section>

 <section id="bio">
 <p>My academic research focuses on how we build systems to produce and store photos, videos, and VR/AR content.
-My writing explores the intersections of diaspora, technology, queerness, and culture.
+My writing explores the intersections of diaspora, technology, and culture.
 I am a Gemini, obviously.
 </p>
 </section>